emedware/flat-diamond/README.md

 ## Yes, but it's a library I don't write

 Here it is tricky, and that's where _protection_ comes in.
-Let's speak about protection without speaking of diamond - and, if you wish, the protection works without the need of involving `Diamond`.
+Let's speak about protection without speaking of diamond - and, if you wish, the protection works without the need of involving `Diamond`. (though it is also completely integrated)

 Let's say we want a `DuckCourier` to implement `Plane`, and end up with a conflict of `wingSpan` (the one of the duck and the one of the device strapped on him, the `Plane` one)